October 23, 2025

 However that does appear to be changing.

 Here are Sygnal's 2024 GA4 user activity patterns from Jan - Dec 2024.
-Fairly smooth, and organically tied to seasons, weather and weekly traffic cycles.
+They're fairly smooth, and organically tied to seasons, weather and weekly traffic cycles- just like humans are.

 Image